-The Mission of the City Attorney's Office (CAO) is to advise, defend, and protect the City; enforce its laws in a timely and just manner; and administer the Office of Policy and Innovation and the Office of the Records Custodians.
+The Mission of the City Attorney's Office (CAO) is to advise, defend, and protect the City and enforce its laws in a timely and just manner.

 The CAO advises and represents the City of Santa Fe, including the Mayor, Governing Body, Committees and Boards, and employees when those actors are serving the scope of their professional duties.
 The CAO provides advice through both attorney-client privileged and public forums, and represents the City in negotiations, arbitrations, mediations, courts, and other forums.
-The CAO also includes the Office of Legislation and Policy Innovation and the Office of Records Custodians.
-The Office of Legislation and Policy Innovation assists the members of the Governing Body in researching and analyzing policy solutions, drafting legislation, and overseeing the flow of legislation through the City's various committees and the Governing Body.
-The Office of the Records Custodians is responsible for fulfilling the City's obligations under the New Mexico Inspection of Public Records Act.
+The CAO also includes the Legislative Liaison, who assists in researching and drafting legislation and oversees the flow of legislation through the City's various committees and City Council.
+The City's Records Custodian has been administratively assigned to the CAO and, therefore, the Office is also responsible for fulfilling the City's obligations under the New Mexico Inspection of Public Records Act.